 But, I want you to know that there is actually some really simple solutions to this problem.
-There’s some really simple things that you can do that can make a big difference to reducing your risk of exposure to Listeria.
+There are some really simple things that you can do that can make a big difference to reducing your risk of exposure to Listeria.
 As I mentioned, these are off the Food Standards website.

-The one take home message, the number one thing that I want you to remember today is:
+The one take-home message, the number one thing that I want you to remember today is:

 Eat freshly cooked or freshly prepared foods.